lxc/incus/doc/metrics.md

   #       or when multiple projects are used.
   #
   # Note: each member of the cluster only provide metrics for instances it runs locally
-  #       this is why the `lxd-hdc` cluster lists 3 targets
+  #       this is why the `incus-hdc` cluster lists 3 targets
-  - job_name: "lxd-hdc"
+  - job_name: "incus-hdc"
     metrics_path: '/1.0/metrics'
     params:
       project: ['jdoe']